WVCY-TV: Attempted purchase by CBS

 On May 23, 1994, Fox signed an affiliation deal with New World Communications to shift the network affiliations of the company's stations in 12 markets to Fox starting in the fall of 1994.
 Locally, the deal included WITI, which would switch from CBS to Fox in December 1994.
 With only months to find an affiliate, CBS approached WVCY's owners to purchase the station and make it an owned-and-operated station of that network.
 Offers to affiliate with the network had already been turned down by NBC affiliate WTMJ-TV (channel 4), ABC affiliate WISN-TV (channel 12, which had been affiliated with CBS from 1961 to 1977), WVTV (channel 18; which had earlier been a CBS owned-and-operated station in the 1950s), WCGV-TV (channel 24) and WJJA (channel 49, now WMLW-TV).

 The board of VCY America, along with station founder and VCY America chairman Vic Eliason, decided to reject the offer and retain ownership of the station.
 Eliason cited a number of factors.
 He claimed CBS' $10 million offer was "unreasonably low".
-He added that a more fundamental level, he believed selling to a commercial operator, let alone a commercial network, "would be an act of consummate irresponsibility and a betrayal of trust for all our faithful supporters who believe in Christian family values", especially given that channel 30 billed itself as "an alternative to the swill that passes as network television".
-As it turned out, CBS would not have been able to take over WVCY-TV even if Elaison had been willing to sell.
-At the time, WVCY-TV operated from space on WCGV-TV's tower under an agreement only permitting it for noncommercial use.
+He added that on a more fundamental level, he believed selling to a commercial operator, let alone a commercial network, "would be an act of consummate irresponsibility and a betrayal of trust for all our faithful supporters who believe in Christian family values", especially given that channel 30 billed itself as "an alternative to the swill that passes as network television".
+Even if Eliason had been willing to sell, at the time WVCY-TV leased space on WCGV's tower under a non-compete clause that precluded WVCY's operation as a commercial station as long as it transmitted from the site.
+Had CBS bought the station, it would have had to either find a new transmitter site or pay a substantial fee to WCGV's owners to nullify the non-compete clause.

 Ultimately, CBS aligned itself with then low-profile independent WDJT-TV (channel 58), which had also initially declined an offer to affiliate with CBS, just days before WITI switched to Fox.